One of the biggest puzzles in retail business is consumer behavior.

 Note: See infographic about 30 must-have features that will help you to retain customers on every step of their shopping journey.

-Now, as we have considered the main principles of the customer’s behavior model, let’s compare online shoppers and offline shoppers.
+Now, as we have considered the main principles of the consumer’s behavior model, let’s compare online shoppers and offline shoppers psychology.